How to Choose a Toilet

 High-Efficiency Toilets (HETs) flush at a rate of 1.28 gallons per flush, saving 20% more water than their 1.6 gpf counterparts.
 Flushing performance on our HETs is just as good as on our 1.6 gpf toilets, making it an easy option to save water.

 Ultra-High Efficiency Toilets (UHETs) flush at rates as low as 1.0 gpf, without sacrificing performance.
 They are the ultimate in water-saving toilets.

 View All Ultra-High Efficiency Toilets

 Dual-Flush Toilets bring the best of both worlds, with an option for either a full or partial flush.

 Different parts of the country have different water conservation issues.
 Use of a dual-flush, HET, or UHET toilet may qualify you for a rebate in your area.
 Not only will you save money, without sacrificing on performance, but you may even get paid to do it!

 Step 3: Choose the Right Configuration for your Bathroom

 There are several different configurations of toilets to suit different needs.
 Selecting the right configuration will ensure that the toilet has the right look and design for your bathroom.

-are actually six to ten individual pieces sculpted into a single seamless unit with both a tank and bowl already attached.
+One-piece toilets are actually six to ten individual pieces sculpted into a single seamless unit with both a tank and bowl already attached.
 The result is a sleek, hand-crafted toilet with no crevices between the tank and bowl to collect dirt and odors.